- My LS

-As part of our new Return, Restart and Recovery campaign, Lucy Scott-Moncrieff offers her tips on how to become a virtual firm.
+As part of our Reset, Resilience and Recovery campaign, Lucy Scott-Moncrieff offers her tips on how to become a virtual firm.

 Since lockdown, most law firms have had to adopt a remote working model.
 All firms have faced challenges in that process, but most seem to have quickly overcome them – according to recent research, nearly 70% of businesses in the UK were able to switch to remote working within a week, and over 30% of businesses had seen an improvement in productivity since lockdown.

 Many law firm leaders may think the next step is to become a fully virtual or dispersed firm (I use ‘virtual’ to describe the business model, but some people prefer ‘dispersed’, so you will see both if you decide to research the field).

 My firm, to the best of my knowledge, was the first virtual law firm anywhere in the world, and we didn’t miss a beat when lockdown arrived.
 We’ve worked like this for over 30 years now, and have learnt a lot from our successes and failures, so I hope I can help you to think about the various options and issues if you’re planning to make a change.